samamiraa/05-Work-Day-Scheduler/README.md

 <br>

 ## Credits
 I referred to class material as much as possible.
 Thank you to my tutor Andrew for helping me with my issues regarding getting the values from local storage.
-Thank you to Morgan, the askBCS learning assistannt for assisting with splitting the HOUR ID attributes as I was stumped.
+Thank you to Morgan, the askBCS learning assistant for assisting with splitting the HOUR ID attributes as I was stumped.

 https://learn.jquery.com/using-jquery-core/document-ready/
 https://www.w3schools.com/jquery/jquery_traversing_siblings.asp